KireinaHoro/research-plan/main.typ

 significant portion of all @rpc workloads.

-Despite the high frequency of short @rpc workloads, traditional datacenter @rpc architecture using PCIe @dma #glspl("nic") incur high latency and CPU overhead.
+Despite the high frequency of short @rpc workloads, traditional datacenter @rpc architecture using PCIe @dma @nic[s] incur high latency and CPU overhead.
 We identify three classes of overhead in the traditional PCIe @dma @rpc
 architecture: protocol overhead from marshaling and unmarshaling, session maintenance, encryption and decryption, and more; @dma overhead from the need